Written by Paul J. Bucknell on November, 15, 2018

 The Translation of God’s Name Yahweh / Jehovah

 The question arose when I was speaking on Isaiah 43:1, “But now, thus says the LORD, your Creator (NASB)” where LORD was used instead of the expected Yahweh or Jehovah (YHWH=hwhy)—God’s personal Name, but I decided to go back to the first time YHWH was used in Genesis 2:4.
-In Genesis 1, God’s personal Name was not used, largely because He was presented as the Creator of all things.
-Only after He created and started interacting with those He made (Genesis 2:4) is God’s personal Name start to be regularly used.
+In Genesis 1, God’s personal Name was not used, mainly because He was presented as the Creator of all things.
+Only after He created and started interacting with those He made (Genesis 2:4) is God’s personal Name regularly used.
 God’s Name is consistently substituted with “LORD” throughout the Old Testament.

 I started my study by examining various English versions of Genesis 2:4.
 (Note YHWH-Jehovah is in purple here and later.)